 B2B Marketing Trends In 2022 and Beyond

-B2B marketing never stands still and 2020 has been a year of change.
+B2B marketing never stands still and recent years have been full of change.

 Here are 6 trends in B2B marketing for 2022 and beyond:

 - Marketing automation.
 Nearly half of all B2B brands now have dedicated marketing automation platforms.
 These are programs that provide real-time analytics and data that allow marketers to quickly change tactics.
 If you use an B2B online marketplace or online marketplace, these tools may be built-in.

 - Video marketing.
 Nearly 3/4ths of all B2B buyers watched brand videos during their product research phase.

 - Podcasts.
 Marketing podcasts have become a popular way for B2B brands to connect with audiences and push the products or services.

 - LinkedIn leads.
 B2B businesses have seen massive growth of ad impact on LinkedIn with more than half of their traffic coming from the site and nearly 80% of leads.